githubtraining/react-course/responses/replace-title-activity.md

 Let's go ahead and replace that title with a prop.

-### :keyboard: Activity: Replace the title prop in `List.jsx`
+### :keyboard: Activity: Replace the title prop in `src/List.jsx`

-1. In our `render` method in `List.jsx`, on line 31, where it says to replace the title with a prop, replace that with `{this.props.title}`
+1. In our `render` method in `List.jsx`, on line 31, replace `REPLACE THIS TITLE WITH A PROP` with `{this.props.title}`
+2. Save your code
-2. To run your code, move inside your repo folder in your terminal and run `npm start`
+3. To run your code, move inside your repo folder in your terminal and run `npm start`
+4. Exit the process in your terminal using `Ctrl + C`
-3. Commit and push your code to the `changes` branch:
+5. Commit and push your code to the `changes` branch:
     ```
     git add src/App.jsx
     git commit -m "import list component"
     git push origin changes
     ```

-    I'll respond after you push.
+    After I detect a push, I'll respond